-According to the probable cause statement, the men charged are: Tanner Nicholson, 17; Scott Ryan, 19; Tynan Mullen, 18, is a former student who, according to a school resource officer interviewed by police, was "told not to be on campus"; and Landon Mikle, 18, a student at the school.
+According to the probable cause statement, the men charged are: Tanner Nicholson, 17; Scott Ryan, 19; Tynan Mullen, 18, a former Lee's Summit High School student who, according to a school resource officer interviewed by police, was "told not to be on campus"; and Landon Mikle, 18, a student at the school.

 In interviews included in the probable cause statement, Ryan says before coming to the school, the four drove to an unknown address in Lee's Summit and bought a shotgun from a private seller on Craigslist.
 Then, they drove to Lake Jacomo, where they handled and loaded the shotgun and AR-15 style rifle.

 Ryan says they then went to Lee's Summit High School about 2 p.m. "to play a game of football."

 After driving to the school and parking, Mikle says Nicholson and Ryan saw someone on campus they "had a beef" with.